Powdered Alcohol Got Me Drunk the Worst Way Possible

 He handed over an empty glass cheese shaker, and I sat down to dust my slice in booze.

 I might just have been drunk and starving, but the powdered booze actually blended well on pizza.
-It melted into the grease and only added a few notes of poison to the flavour of the slice.
+It melted into the grease and only added a few notes of poison to the flavor of the slice.

 My Tupperware of powder started getting weird looks from other customers.
 They either wanted their own scoop of powdered booze or thought I was into some Scarface shit with a bowl full of cocaine.